LemmyNet/rfcs/0004-post-tags.md

 **Moderator Changes:**

-Moderators need a UI Section in the community/instance settings for adding, edditing and deleting tags.
+Moderators need a UI Section in the community settings for adding, edditing and deleting tags.
 This could also implement a way to "import" a tag from another instance.
 Moderators should also be able to add tags to user posts.

 # Drawbacks